nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `clear_by j/Software engineer` Clears all application with JOB_TITLE as Software Engineer.
 * `clear_by s/REJECTED` Clears all rejected application (with STATUS as REJECTED).

-### Search for an application : `find`

-Searches the list of internships applied by keyword (status, role, company)
+### Find internship applications by the company name, job title, status, or interview date : `find`

+Find all internship applications (including those that have been archived) by its company name, job title, status and/or interview date.

-Format: `find KEYWORD`
+Format:

-Searches for the application with the specified `KEYWORD`.
-The keyword refers to the status, role or company that the user intends to look for.
+There are three use cases for the `find` command:
+1. Find by the application's company name and/or job title: `find KEYWORD [MORE KEYWORDS]`
+2. Find by the current status of the application: `find s/STATUS`
+3. Find by upcoming interview date: `find before/DATE`, `find after/DATE_TIME`, `find from/DATE_TIME1 to/DATE_TIME2`

+- The search

 Examples:
-`find Google` searches for all application with `COMPANY_NAME` and/or `JOB_TITLE` as Google
+1. `find Google` searches for all application with `COMPANY_NAME` and/or `JOB_TITLE` as Google.
+2. `find s/PENDING` searches for all application that are pending.
+3. `find after/2023-12-02 12:30 PM` searches for all application that are having interview after 2023-12-02 12:30 PM (inclusive).

 ### Clearing all internship application entries : `clear`